hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

 certificate.cert-manager.io/cfe-selfsigned-tls created
 ```

-Check the generated certificate in the namespace *cfe-apps* by typing the following commands:
+Check the generated certificate in the namespace *cfe-apps* by typing the following command:

 ```shell
 $ k get certificate -n cfe-apps